chipsalliance/f4pga-examples/docs/personal-designs.rst

 .. note::

-   You will need to run the commands for preparing your conda environment each time you open a new terminal.
+   You will need to run the commands for setting the path and source of your conda environment each time you open a new terminal.
 You will also need to activate the Conda environment for your hardware before you attempt to build your designs.
-It might be a good idea to add the above commands to your ``.bashrc`` either as functions or aliases to save yourself some repetitive typing.
+It might be a good idea to add the above commands to your ``.bashrc`` either as default commands that run each time you open a new terminal or aliases to save yourself some repetitive typing.

 Preparing Your Design
 ----------------------
-Building a design in symbiflow requires three simple parts, the HDL files for your design, a constraints file, and a Makefile.
-For simplicity, all three of these design parts should be moved to a single directory.
+Building a design in symbiflow requires three parts, the HDL files for your design, a constraints file, and a Makefile.
+For simplicity, all three of these design files should be moved to a single directory in the location of your choosing.

-HDL files
+HDL Files
 ++++++++++
 Symbiflow provides support for both Verilog and SystemVerilog HDL code.
 Use whichever method you prefer and add your design files to the directory of choice.
-If you are using the provided Makefiles to build your design, your top level module should be declared as ``module top (...``.
-Failure to do so will result in an error during the build process stating something to the effect of ``ERROR: Module 'top' not found!``
+If you are using the provided Makefiles to build your design, the top level module in your HDL code should be declared as ``module top (...``.
+Failure to do so will result in an error during the build process stating something similar to ``ERROR: Module 'top' not found!``

-Constraint file
+Constraint File
 ++++++++++++++++
-The Symbiflow tool chain supports both .XDC and .PCF+.SDC formats for constraint files.
-Use whichever method you prefer and add your constraint file(s) to the design directory.
+The Symbiflow tool chain supports both .XDC and .PCF+.SDC formats for constraints.
+Use whichever method you prefer and add your constraint file(s) to your design directory.

 Makefile
 +++++++++
-To learn about how Makefiles in symbiflow work, see the `Understanding the Makefile in Symbiflow <Understanding-Makefile.html>`_ page.
+To learn about how Makefiles in symbiflow work, see `Understanding the Makefile in Symbiflow <Understanding-Makefile.html>`_ page.

 If you have used verilog as your HDL and an XDC as your constraint, you can add this :download:`Makefile <master_makefile/Makefile>` to your design directory instead of building your own.

 Building your personal projects
 -------------------------------

-Before you begin building your design, navigate to the directory where you have stored your Makefile, HDL, and constraint files:
+Before you begin building your design, navigate to the directory where you have stored your personal Makefile, HDL, and constraint files:

 .. code-block:: bash
    :name: your-directory

    cd <path to your directory>

 Then, depending on your board type run: